 My family’s story is of how, despite, several WEEKS of visiting doctors, a diagnosis of teething and finally an admission to hospital where they gave me milkshakes and didn’t bother to test my urine or blood for sugar (no thanks Hornsby Hospital) I nearly died at 16 months of age from DKA.
 I was projectile vomiting, turning blue (I think I was the inspiration for that Exorcist movie) and having difficulty breathing when Mum demanded action and she and Dad were advised by doctors to drive me almost 30 kilometres from Hornsby Hospital to the Kids hospital in Camperdown (and yes, it was peak hour on a Friday night)

-That was 40 years ago but sadly, it appears things have not improved.
+That was more than 40 years ago but sadly, it appears things have not improved.
 Anecdotes about misdiagnosis are common, not only for children but also for adults with type 1.
 A national survey conducted in 2010 by the Type 1 Diabetes Network of over 850 adults diagnosed with type 1 as adults found that one in three were diagnosed with something other than diabetes when they visited their primary care physician/General Practitioner.
 Over two thirds of those who were misdiagnosed the first time had to return another 2 or more times before receiving a correct diagnosis and treatment for a life-threatening condition.

 This isn’t acceptable.
 The symptoms of diabetes are well known, it is a relatively common disease and every GP has the ability to diagnose type 1 diabetes in their office.
 So why aren’t they conducting a cheap and absolutely pain free urine test for sugar and ketones and/or a finger prick blood glucose test for patients presenting with flu-like symptoms?
 Why aren’t GPs asking about symptoms such as polyuria, excessive thirst and hunger and weight loss?